For 13-18 year olds with a cleft lip and/or palate

 Every Cleft Team is different, so it’s important to talk to yours if you want to know more about what you can expect over your teenage years.

-The treatment you receive from the Cleft Team as a teenager may include some of the following depending on your unique concerns and needs:
+The treatment you receive from the Cleft Team may include some of the following depending on your unique concerns and needs:

 - Orthodontic care (e.g. braces)